 4. Get Your Adrenaline Pumping

 If you've already tried a number of relaxing activities and still found yourself fixating on the latest wedding conundrum while you're doing downward dog or getting a pedicure, then you might want to take an entirely different approach instead.
-"Release some endorphins and get your mind off planning by going for a run, a swim, or even a hike with friends," says Kevin Dennis from Fantasy Sound Event Services.
+Consider hitting the gym, doing a workout class, or taking a hike with friends or your partner.

 5. Outsource Some of Your Responsibilities